FredHutch/FHBig/_posts/2018-01-29-Agenda-for-Feb-1st-meeting.md

 ---
-layout: post
-title: Agenda for Feburary 1st Meeting.
+title: Agenda for February 1st Meeting.
-date: 2018-01-29
 tags: meeting LightningTalk
 ---

 Our next FHBig meeting on Thursday, Feburary 1st, 1pm in Arnold M4-805/A817.
 Below is the agenda for the meeting:

 Lightning Talks on: